+'''

 MIGRATION SUMMARY:

-Current qooxdoo version: 1.0 Upgrade path: 1.0.1 -> 1.1 -> 1.2
+Current gooxdoo version: 1.0

+1.0.1 -> 1.1 -> 1.2

+Upgrade path:

 Affected Classes:

 feedreader.view.Header

 feedreader.view.Article

 feedreader.view.Tree

 feedreader.PreferenceWindow

 feedreader.view.ToolBar

 feedreader.FeedParser

 feedreader.view.Table

 feedreader.Application

 feedreader.test.DemoTest

+NOTE:

-NOTE: It is advised to do a 'generate.py distclean' before migrating any files.
-If you choose 'yes', a subprocess will be invoked to run distclean, and after completion you will be prompted if you want to continue with the migration.
-If you choose 'no', the distclean step will be skipped (which might result in potentially unnecessary files being migrated).
+It is advised to do a 'generate.py distclean' before migrating any files.

+If you choose 'yes', a subprocess will be invoked to run distclean,

+and after completion you will be prompted \mathbf{if} you want to

+continue with the migration.
+If you choose 'no', the distclean

+step will be skipped (which might result in potentially unnecessary

+files being migrated).

 Do you want to run 'distclean' now? [yes] :

+Enter "yes".

+WARNING: The migration process will update the files in place.
+Please make

+sure, you have a backup of your project.
+The complete output of the

+migration process will be logged to 'migration.log'.

+Do you want to start the migration now? [no] :

+'''